project64/project64/README.md

 ## System Requirements

 * Operating System
-  * Windows XP/Vista/7/8/10
+  * Windows XP and later
 * CPU
-  * Intel or AMD processor with SSE2 support
+  * Intel or AMD processor with at least SSE2 support
 * RAM
   * 512MB or more
 * Graphics card